 We know of the flashier examples, such as adaptive software for self-driving cars.
 In the first week of 2020, though, there was a startling news item announced.
 A.I. for cancer treatment is faster than, and equally as good as, a medical specialist at diagnosing tumours.
 Within the next ten years, it is highly likely we will see major developments in the communicative capacity of these ‘sentient’ applications.
 Furthermore, it can only be a matter of years before learning capacity is deepened.
 That will result in them being better able to deal with more random events and unpredictable human behaviour.
 That would have significant implications for elderly care and performance of precision, non-standard tasks.

-Every year, millions of people get their flu jab to protect them over the winter months.
+Every year, millions of people get their flu jab to protect themselves over the winter months.
 However, it can be hit or miss in its effectiveness.
 That means the development of a universal flu vaccine would be a major boon for national health services.
 It would result in an even wider impact by making yearly injections unnecessary.

 Some aspects of the flu virus are constantly changing, while the majority stay the same year on year.
 Current research and human trialling target the parts of the virus which vary the least.
 The purpose of the vaccine would be to gain an immune response against this less variable virus, called the hemagglutinin stem.
 Initial trialling examines its safety and the response of trial participants to it in terms of side effects.